gpuweb/gpuweb/design/ErrorHandling.md

 `WebGPUStatusType` makes a distinction between several `WebGPULogEntryType`s:

+ - `"validation-error"`: validation of arguments failed - including if an argument was an "invalid object".
- - `"validation-error"`: either the application did something wrong, or it chose not to recover from a recoverable error.
+   (Either the application did something wrong, or it chose not to recover from a recoverable error.)
  - `"device-lost"`: things went horribly wrong and the `WebGPUDevice` cannot be used anymore.
    (Applications can choose to try making a new device.)
  - `"recoverable-out-of-memory": an allocation failed in a recoverable way.
 This is logged regardless of whether the application actually recovers from the condition.

 The `reason` is human-readable text, provided for debugging/reporting/telemetry.